Lesson 1: Getting Started

 - Basic to intermediate competency with HTML and CSS.
 Specifically, an understanding of how the DOM functions is helpful, as well as experience working with with complex CSS stylesheets.

-- Experience with a text editor (such as Sublime Text, Atom, BBEdit, etc.)
+- Experience with a text editor (such as Visual Code Studio, Atom, Sublime Text, etc.)

 - Mac or Windows desktop or laptop